MictovicDev/frappe_project/README.md

 ### Project Management System

-A Simple app used built for project management
+A Simple app used for project management

 ### Installation